14 February 2023 – A new study has shown that small firms with funny business names attract more customers and make more sales.

 The owners of Lord of the bins now have to invest thousands of pounds in rebranding their business to avoid being sued by Middle-earth Enterprises.

 And cases like this are not a rarity.
-Many small businesses believe that the big brands won’t find out or won’t care.
+Many small companies believe that the big brands won’t find out or won’t care.
 But these large corporations are keen to protect their brands.

-They don’t want their customers to associate some other business with their brand, even if both businesses are in different sectors.
+They don’t want their customers to associate some other firm with their brand, even if both businesses are in different sectors.

 So while funny business names can help a small business to stand out from the crowd and increase sales, it pays not to infringe on any existing trademarks.